 What is social knowledge management?

-In so far as organisations which have embraced knowledge management to date - and many haven't had that benefit - it usually involves a company deciding what its employees need to know, and then giving them access to information or documents according to perceived relevance and to authority.
+In so far as organisations which have embraced knowledge management to date - and many haven't had that benefit - it usually involves a company deciding what its employees need to know, and then giving them access to information or documents according to perceived relevance and to their authority to view such information.
 Knowledge spreads only through predetermined channels, or becomes a rumour shared at the water fountain.
 It also results in middle-management being almost overwhelmed in passing on information and feeding back comments, and fielding questions.

 Social knowledge management, however is concerned with the information that the employees want to consume, share and record.
 It allows the recipient to decide if the information is relevant or of value to themselves, or to the service that the company is providing to its clients.

-Knowledge must freely flow accross the organisation and knowledge management must be about how an individual judges what is important from the information which is shared by peers.
+Knowledge must freely flow across the organisation and knowledge management must be about how an individual judges what is important from the information which is shared and validated by peers.

 Engagement rather than control